Basingstoke Festival

 New for 2025: Quiet Zones

-We have two Quiet Zones – one in the War Memorial Park, near to the pop-up Eco Zone and one in London Street, by the Triumphal Gates.
+These can be found in London Street by the Triumphal Gates (all three weekends) and in the War Memorial Park (weekends one and two only).
 This space will offer you a break from the hustle of the festival should you wish to step away from the noise and have a moment of calm.
 Chill out on us!

 BSL interpreters

 BSL interpreters will be present on each Saturday of the festival.
-Check back here to see which route to follow to see the shows with BSL interpretation.
+Follow route two of our ‘how to see everything in a day guides’ linked below to see the shows with BSL interpretation.

 Easy Read Guides